rdkcentral/Lightning/README.md

 * `clipping`
 * `clipbox`

-Clipbox tells the framework that no descendant of this view will extend the view dimensions, without actually clipping it (which, in itself, costs performance).
+Clipbox tells the framework that no descendant of this view will extend the view dimensions, without actually clipping it (which, in itself, costs performance). *This is the cheapest way to improve performance.
+You should use it when a view contains a lot of non-protruding descendands and can go out of bounds.*

 ### Rendering
 Views that have a texture will only be rendered when they are both **active** *and* **within bounds**.